Sterling breaks silence to slam England fans for Gomez boos | Goal.com

 Captain Harry Kane, who netted a record-breaking hat-trick in the first half, said he felt the team’s impressive performance on the night was evidence that the squad had already done so – and now they will be expecting fans to do the same.

-Southgate and his side will travel to Kosovo for Sunday’s final qualifying game, with first place in Group A all but wrapped up thanks to a goal difference of +27, compared to the second-placed Czech Republic’s +3.
+Southgate and his side will travel to Kosovo for Sunday’s final qualifying game, with first place in Group A all but wrapped up thanks to a far superior goal difference compared to second-placed Czech Republic.

 Sterling is expected to return to the pitch in that game, though England proved they are not overly reliant on the prolific winger with their dazzling performance against an admittedly less-than-competitive Montenegro side.